docsforadobe/illustrator-scripting-guide/docs/jsobjref/ExportOptionsGIF.md

 #### Description

-Howmuchshouldthecolortablebechangedtomatch the web palette, where 100 is maximum.
+How much should the color table be changed to match the web palette, where 100 is maximum.

 Default: 0.

 #### Type